csswizardry/csswizardry.github.com/_posts/2016-10-10-pragmatic-practical-progressive-theming-with-custom-properties.md

 > a family of custom author-defined properties known collectively as custom
 > properties, which allow an author to assign arbitrary values to a property
-> with an author-chosen name, and the `var()` function, which allow an author to
+> with an author-chosen name, and the `var()` function, which allow [sic] an
-> then use those values in other properties elsewhere in the document.
+> author to then use those values in other properties elsewhere in the document.

 We’ve had variables in preprocessors for quite some time, but they have their own drawbacks.
 For one, they compile down to static CSS, so they don’t ever